 I hope you’ll take a listen and would be honored if you like one to buy.
 It is produced, shrink wrapped and shipped directly from the factory to you on demand.
 Click this link to visit the store

 Last Friday night, I was in concert with Adler & Hearne at the Moonlight Music Cafe.
 We had a great time, as always, and my incredible bandmates from SHADES MOUNTAIN AIR joined me to back up several songs.
 It was a great night.
 This album is about love in its endless variety and mystery.
 It is love, known first from God, and embodied in my incredible wife, Vickie, my family, my friends and neighbors, that make life so worth living.
-Read the rest of this entry
+Continue reading “My newest CD project is done!”→

 A new friend from New York reminded me of the Cash bio I read a few years back.
 Like everyone, I loved “Walk the Line,” the bio-pic of the life and love of Johnny Cash and his wife June Carter Cash that came out years ago.
 It is not a true biography, really.
 Robert Streissguth’s JOHNNY CASH: THE BIOGRAPHY is where you get more than the Reader’s Digest Condensed Version.